 With the other two controllers, what happens is that they have a unique network ID to identify and distinguish them.
-Distance plays a crucial role in decision making.
+Distance plays a crucial role in decision-making.
 Signals adopt the path with the shortest distance.
-If in between the path, while traveling from the sensor to sensor, there comes a blockage or interruption, then the signals adopt next shortest path .
+If in between the path, while traveling from the sensor to the sensor, there comes a blockage or interruption, then the signals adopt next shortest path.

-Fun fact, the sensors of your home can’t interact with the ones in your neighbor’s house as they have different network IDs.
+Fun fact, your home’s sensors can’t interact with the ones in your neighbor’s house as they have different network IDs.
 That is just the way how smart home automation using IoT makes things a whole lot easy for you.

 The Gateway-The Brain of Your IoT Based Home Automation System

 I have kept the best and the most important for the last.
-A hub or a gateway or a controller, whatever you call it – but what is essential for you to understand here is that a controller is what bridges all sorts of gaps and brings home automation and IoT together.
-It is a never-seen-before duo, to maintain your homes flawlessly.
+A hub or a gateway or a controller, whatever you call it – but it is essential for you to understand here that a controller bridges all sorts of gaps and brings home automation and IoT together.
+It is a never-seen-before duo to maintain your homes flawlessly.